biswa0808/thomaspernet/content/post/table_to_md.md

 A reminder on the fly, the program is fully automatic for MacOs user.
-The reason is, I'm a MacOs user and there is an awesome guy that wrote a program to publish markdown file to Medium.
+The reason is, I'm a MacOs user and there is an awesome guy that wrote a [program](https://www.npmjs.com/package/markdown-to-medium) to publish markdown file to Medium.
 I haven't browse for such program in Windows yet.

 ### Table to Medium

-In brief word, the program uses a valid URL, search for tables, creates one or more Google Spreadsheet, import them to Sheetsu, change the HTML file, save it as markdown format and publish it to Medium.
+In brief word, the program `table_to_medium` uses a valid URL, searches for tables, creates one or more Google Spreadsheet, imports them to Sheetsu, changes the HTML file, saves it as markdown format and publishes it to Medium.

 All of these steps above are done automatically.